jhackett1/jhackett1.github.io/_posts/2017-03-03-ugly-lies-the-bone.markdown

 This play is *not* an inspirational tale of overcoming difficult odds.
 But nor is it a depressing tale about how some wounds can never heal.

-Kate Fleetwood, who portrays Jess, expertly treads the fine emotional line between hardened veteran and vulnerable sister.
+Kate Fleetwood, who portrays Jess, expertly treads the fine emotional line between hardened veteran and vulnerable sister - at one moment attempting to reignite a lost romance with a former boyfriend (Ralf Little), the next laying a verbal smackdown on her new deadbeat brother in law (Kris Marshall, with his best American drawl).

 Jess and her family inhabit a drab, featureless world surrounded by steep, curved walls.
 All the characters' actions take place trapped at the bottom of this literal bowl.